 Eddie Gilbert was that nomadic second-generation wrestler of the 1980s and ’90s that was celebrated as being a genius but, never seemed to set down roots anywhere.
 “And as far as Eddie Gilbert, I’ve always thought he’s never gotten enough credit in the mainstream,” said Monneypenny.
 “I guess he was in the WWE in the pre-Hogan era teaming with Hennig, but he never had a big run in Vince Jr.’s WWE, so he’ll probably never get a DVD, WWE Hall of Fame induction, or that kind of stuff, but he was tremendous.
 I first saw him in Bill Watts’ UWF and he was an amazing heel.
 I’m sure a lot of your readers have already seen it, but if not, look up the angle with Eddie Gilbert, The Russians, and Bill Watts.
 It’s so good.
 Then he came over to NWA, was a pretty darn effective babyface, and worked on the booking committee.
 His booking in Continental in 1988 was ahead of its time, and his Memphis work against Jerry Lawler was off the charts.
 One of the most famous NWA/WCW feuds is Flair/Steamboat, and it was Gilbert who was feuding with Flair and Barry Windham at the time, and Steamboat came in as Gilbert’s mystery tag partner on TBS, which set up the whole thing.
 As a kid, Eddie Gilbert always seemed like he was in the mix.
 He was even one of the only characters on the first WCW video game for Nintendo.”

 Some people might think that a song about dead wrestlers having fun at the beach might be morbid or irreverent.
 I disagree.
 The song is a touching tribute to the childhood of a passionate wrestling fan in Moneypenny.
-His favourites gave him joy every Saturday (6:05 p.m.!) with their amazing storytelling and in-ring athleticism that sparked the imagination of the young fan.
-Who wouldn’t want to hang out with their all-time favourite wrestlers at the beach no less?
-Yes, there is some humour and yes, sometimes it is a little silly but, overall it is a lot of fun.
+His favorites gave him joy every Saturday (6:05 p.m.!) with their amazing storytelling and in-ring athleticism that sparked the imagination of the young fan.
+Who wouldn’t want to hang out with their all-time favorite wrestlers at the beach no less?
+Yes, there is some humor and yes, sometimes it is a little silly but, overall it is a lot of fun.
 Watch the video and try going the rest of the day without singing the tune.

 Eric Moneypenny has written a song that puts smiles on people’s faces.
 It is catchy and a homage to the men and women that thrilled us for years.
 “I’m a life-long wrestling fan, so I wanted to remember these names in some way, but hopefully in a way that they’d maybe get a kick out of it if they ever saw it.
 Or at the very least, hopefully they wouldn’t want to kick my ass!”